This feature is only available in the UK

 We recommend that you design your own reconfirmation of consent UX.
 The design should follow the same principles as the UX for the initial confirmation of consent.
 See Reconfirmation UX for more guidance.

-connections/extend endpoint is the recommended approach to extending a connection.
+connections/extend endpoint to extend a connection.
 It supersedes the

-You should always avoid creating an entirely new connection when authentication expires and instead use
+Always avoid creating an entirely new connection when authentication expires.
+Instead, use

 connections/extend to obtain a new authorisation for the existing connection.
 This avoids double billing within a single month.